Code-Institute-Submissions/milestone-project-61/TESTING.md

 - The call to action button loads after a delay.
 On click, the button and text turn gold and the gold wave effect can be breifly seen before the page scrolls to the About section.

 #### Home: Tablet
+- The background image displays as a full screen image.
+The background image is centered.
+- The company logo is displayed as the company logo in a single line.
+- The company logo loads with the expected delay.
+- The call to action button loads after a delay.
+On click, the button and text turn gold and the gold wave effect can be breifly seen before the page scrolls to the About section.

 #### Home: Desktop

 ### Modal